-Best time to travel to Hong Kong
+When is the best time to travel to Hong Kong?

 The period between the second week of October and December is the best time to travel to Hong Kong, the duration boasts of comfortable weather in terms of temperature which range between 21 to 30 degrees centigrade and room rates are quite reasonable.
 This is the best period for MICE travel or learning and development.